-In particular, the audits look at how Albany Plantations protect and / or enhance any High Conservation Values (HCVs) associated with their forestry operations and plantation areas from which it sources privately grown wood (Controlled Wood).
+Third party environmental audits look at how Albany Plantations protect and / or enhance any High Conservation Values (HCVs) associated with their forestry operations and plantation areas from which it sources privately grown wood (Controlled Wood).

 High Conservation Values (HCV) comprise forest areas that: